 Last Friday I did a live video on my facebook page talking about my best tips for sewing machine maintenance and what the numbers on sewing machine needles mean and the different types out there!
 Many of the viewers asked for a blog post that they could refer to for the future, so here is the information I shared with some photos, so that it can be used to refer back to as necessary!

-Here are some of the needles in my collection.
+Here are some of the sewing machine needles in my collection.
 This will vary a lot based on the type of sewing you do!

 Your sewing machine manual is a great resource.
 In addition to using the right needles, keeping your sewing machine in good shape is a good way to get consistent results and avoid headaches when sewing.
 Have your machine serviced every few years (depending on how often you sew) and clean out the lint regularly.
 If you machine requires oil, follow the manual – but my juki likes oil every 6-8 hours of sewing.

 Need to learn how to use a sewing machine?
 Here’s a great post!